Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

+To improve the emission spectra and address the issues identified in the previous section, we propose a model that leverages Optical Tamm States (OTS) and Extraordinary Optical Transmission (EOT) phenomena.
+In this section, we used a plane wave source with a wavelength range of 750-950~nm to determine the optical Tamm resonance wavelength.

-When a DBR is terminated with a metal layer, an optical Tamm state (OTS) forms at certain wavelengths within the DBR stopband, trapping the electromagnetic field at the DBR–metal interface.
+When a DBR is terminated with a metal layer, an optical Tamm state (OTS) forms at certain wavelengths within the DBR stopband, trapping the electromagnetic field at the DBR-metal interface.
 This occurs because the phase shifts from the DBR and metal reflections match, producing constructive interference and a standing-wave mode confined at the boundary.
 Unlike a bare DBR with nearly 100\% reflectivity, the metal termination allows light to couple into the OTS, causing a sharp reflection dip that signifies energy confinement.
-The field decays inside the DBR and metal but peaks at the interface, forming a highly localized mode analogous to surface plasmons without requiring momentum matching \cite{kavokin_optical_2005, symonds_confined_2012, treshin_optical_2013}.
+The field decays inside the DBR and metal but peaks at the interface, forming a highly localized mode analogous to surface plasmons without requiring momentum matching. \cite{kavokin_optical_2005, symonds_confined_2012, treshin_optical_2013}

-Figure~\ref{OTS_view_1} shows the normalized reflection spectra for the bare top DBR and for the top DBR terminated by a PU (host only, no dye) layer followed by a solid Ag layer.
-A reflection dip (in the orange curve) is observed at approximately 857.85 nm for the PC–PU–solid Ag structure, indicating the presence of an OTS resonance.
+Figure~\ref{OTS_view_1} shows the normalized reflection spectra for the bare top DBR only and for the top DBR terminated by a PU layer of 310 nm (host only, no dye) layer followed by a solid Ag layer.
+A reflection dip (in the orange curve) is observed at approximately 857.85 nm for the PC-PU-solid Ag structure, indicating the presence of an OTS resonance.
 This OTS resonance occurs within the stop-band region of the base DBR (PC) structure and is highly sensitive to the thicknesses of the top DBR layers, as well as the PU (host) and terminating layers (TL).